ceford/j4xdemos-data-jdocmanual/manuals/docs/en/jdocmanual/article-new.md

 - Stash text should be broken into lines of 80 characters or less.

 When the New Article is committed a new entry will be created for it in the jdm_articles database table.
-However, some work is still needed to create a menu item for it.
+An entry is made also in articles-index.txt so that the article can be included when the database is built initially.

 The article will disappear from the New Articles list and appear in the Articles list.